 But in Tromsø, Norway, a municipality north of the Arctic Circle roughly the size of Manhattan, the sun often doesn’t rise at all.
 The city is subject to extreme light variation between seasons.
-Meaning that while the days get progressively longer between May and July, there is also a season from November to January where the days are entirely shrouded in dark.
+This means that while the days get progressively longer between May and July, there is also a season from November to January where the days are entirely shrouded in darkness.
 This is the Polar Night.

 The prevailing sentiment in Tromsø is very different than the one here in the Pacific Northwest.
 Namely, that winter can be enjoyed, rather than endured.